 Note that the new John Muir Way replaces - and incorporates most of - the former route of the same name which traversed East Lothian.
 We've included an extension to the easternmost extremity of East Lothian to enable a link to be made with the Berwickshire Coastal Path and the Southern Upland Way.

+Late in the second stage the route runs through Auchineden Estate, where there is hostel accommodation and a cafe at Edenmill.
 Strathblane, Lennoxtown and Milton of Campsie offer shops as well as places to stay and eat.

 The route runs through much of Edinburgh although it avoids the central area; a short detour from the Meadows leads to plentiful hotels and all services.

 Musselburgh, an ancient town though now so close to the fringe of Edinburgh.
 As would be expected, it offers shopping and a range of accommodation; it's also easy to reach from Edinburgh or Leith.